tzalex/GettingCleaningData_Project/CodeBook.md

 After extracting the zip file "getdata-projectfiles-UCI HAR Dataset", a folder named "UCI HAR Dataset" is created.
 The folder contains two folders ("test" and "train") and four text files ("activity_labels", "features", "features_info" and "README").

 ### Instructions:
-You should create one R script called run_analysis.R that does the following.
+You should create one R script called run_analysis.R that does the following

-1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement

 3. Uses descriptive activity names to name the activities in the data set

-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 A full description is available at the site where the data was obtained: